-Parameter Description Alias Name The alias name of this access point.
-You should assign Alias Name in "AP mode", "Station-Ad Hoc mode", "Station-Infrastructure mode" and "AP Bridge-WDS mode".
-ESSID The ESSID (up to 31 printable ASCII characters) is the unique name identified in a WLAN.
+Parameter Description ESSID The ESSID (up to 31 printable ASCII characters) is the unique name identified in a WLAN.
 The ID prevents the unintentional merging of two co-located WLANs.
 Please make sure that the ESSID of all stations in the same WLAN network are the same.
 The default ESSID is "default".
-You should assign Alias Name in "AP mode", "Station-Ad Hoc mode", "Station-Infrastructure mode" and "AP Bridge-WDS mode".

-Channel Number

-Select the appropriate channel from the list provided to correspond with your network settings.
+You should assign ESSID in "AP mode", "Station-Ad Hoc mode", "Station-Infrastructure mode", "AP Bridge-WDS mode" and "Universal Repeater mode".
+Band It allows you to set the AP to 802.11b or 802.11g mode.
+You also can select B+G mode to allow the AP to select 802.11b and 802.11g connection automatically.
+Channel Number Select the appropriate channel from the list provided to correspond with your network settings.
 Channels differ from country to country.

-Channel 1-11 (North America)

-Channel 1-14 (Japan)
+Channel 1-11 (North America) Channel 1-14 (Japan)